 Her varied repertoire includes Tytania in Britten’s A Midsummer Night’s Dream, Mrs. Fiorentino in Kurt Weill’s Street Scene, Galatea in Handel’s Acis and Galatea, and Servilia in Mozart’s La clemenza di Tito.
 Recently, in collaboration with Against the Grain Theater and the Banff Centre for Arts and Creativity, Sarah premiered the role of Rebecca Marshall in their production of Nicole Lizée’s No One’s Safe, a conceptual and immersive murder mystery opera.

 Sarah has performed with various companies and orchestras across Canada, including Waterloo Chamber Players, Grand Philharmonic Choir of Kitchener Waterloo, Opera McGill, Halifax Summer Opera, and with Orchestre Metropolitain under the baton of Nicolas Ellis.
 Sarah has also completed residencies at the Banff Centre for Arts and Creativity, Lachine International Vocal Academy, the Stratford Summer Music Program, and the Scuola Giovanni Grasso.

-Her burning need to creatively express herself has propelled her development as a multidisciplinary artist.
-She has found one artistic outlet in directing, where she channels her passion for building a show from the ground up.
-Recent projects include a new production of Leonard Bernstein’s Trouble in Tahiti and Rita by Donizetti.
+Her desire to express herself through the genre has propelled her development as a multidisciplinary artist.
+Sarah concurrently channels her passion for building a show from the ground up through directing, as well as performing on stage.
+Recent directorial projects included a new production of Leonard Bernstein’s Trouble in Tahiti and Rita by Donizetti.
 Sarah dreams of reimagining more operas in the future and giving them a modern twist!